 These tips help keep you in check whenever you dine out.
 However, if you choose to prepare your meals, experts suggest you do the following:

 - Double Check The Ingredients.
 You have to be 100% sure that you are using foods free of gluten.
 So, make a point to read through the labels of the ingredients you are using (7).
-Then, consult with your nutritionist if you are not sure about a particular component.
+Then, consult with your dietitian if you are not sure about a particular component.

 - Be On The Lookout For Cross Contamination.
 The other essential tip that nutritionists emphasize is being aware of and preventing cross-contamination.
 Cross-contamination occurs when you mix gluten foods with those without gluten.
 It is very likely to occur, especially during the early days of following the diet plan.